MatthieuGillieron/MatthieuGillieron/README.md

 ![Image GitHub](https://github.com/MatthieuGillieron/image_account/blob/a0a40067800d07cb36ae202cb13f12eeeff85306/image/github.png)

-## 🤠 I'am a passionate junior developer
+## 👨‍💻 A passionate junior developer

 - Currently studying at **42 Lausanne**.
 My goal is to continually learn and further specialize in the field of **artificial intelligence (AI)**, particularly in **Machine Learning** and **Deep Learning**.
 What motivates me is bringing ideas to life by transforming them into practical and concrete solutions that address real-world needs.